AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/effects/shape-generator.md

 It is often useful to be able to partially or completely stop a running shape, for example to freeze the look at the end of a song or to modify the look for different moments.

-The \[Mask FX\] softkey on the Shapes and Effects menu allows you to record a mask which will stop shapes (both normal shapes and key frame shapes).
+The <Keys.SoftKey>Mask FX</Keys.SoftKey> softkey on the Shapes and Effects menu allows you to record a mask which will stop shapes (both normal shapes and key frame shapes).
 The mask can be set to stop all shapes on all fixtures, or only shapes controlling certain attributes.
 You can also select certain fixtures for the mask and leave other fixtures unaffected.

 To create a mask:

-1. Press \[Mask FX\] on the Shapes and Effects menu.
+1. Press <Keys.SoftKey>Mask FX</Keys.SoftKey> on the Shapes and Effects menu.

 2. The Attribute Bank buttons (Position, Colour etc) will flash.
 Choose which attributes you want to mask by toggling the buttons on and off.

 3. If no fixtures are selected the mask will apply to all fixtures.
 If you only want it to apply to certain fixtures, select them now.

-4. Press \[Create Mask Shape\].
-(The \[Create Mask FX\] button will mask both shapes and pixel map effects.)
+4. Press <Keys.SoftKey>Create Mask Shape</Keys.SoftKey>.
+(The <Keys.SoftKey>Create Mask FX</Keys.SoftKey> button will mask both shapes and pixel map effects.)

 5. You should see the mask taking effect on the output - if you store it in a playback, the playback will stop the shapes it's set to mask while it is active.

-- The \[Clear mask from programmer\] button will remove any mask shapes or mask effects from the programmer for all fixtures.
+- The <Keys.SoftKey>Clear mask from programmer</Keys.SoftKey> button will remove any mask shapes or mask effects from the programmer for all fixtures.

-- This function replaces the **Block Shapes** function of previous versions.
+- This function replaces the <strong>Block Shapes</strong> function of previous versions.
 Shows containing Block Shapes from previous versions will load and work as expected, but the block shapes will be renamed "Mask".

 - The personality library may need updating for this to work.